-Gathering additional donor data such as email addresses is a time-consuming but worthwhile endeavor.
+Gathering additional donor data, such as email addresses, is a time-consuming but worthwhile endeavor.
 Here are five ways you can build your donor email list to keep them strategically informed and engaged.

 1. Utilize identity matching

-Did you know that there are identity matching services which utilize names and postal addresses in order to match them to validated email addresses?
+Did you know that there are identity matching services that utilize names and postal addresses in order to match them to validated email addresses?
 This email appending service can increase the number of valid email addresses for donors in your database.
 The costs associated with the process are based on returning a match.

 2. Give an incentive if someone provides an email address